antoinedespres/efrei-s9-kubernetes-project/README.md

-# Simona Immobilier
+# Gros-Caillou Immobilier

 ## Overview

 Housing API based on the microservice architecture.
+The name of this project comes from a neighborhood in the 7th arrondissement of Paris.

 ## Requirements